 A federal estate tax return (Form 706) is required for estates with lifetime transfers at or above the applicable exclusion amounts.
-The maximum tax rate on such transfers is set at 40% for all three years.
+The maximum tax rate on such transfers is currently set at 40% for 2021 (same as it was in 2020).